orasraf12/ingress-example/readme.md

 2. Scheme: The configuration sets the scheme to internet-facing, indicating that the ALB should be accessible from the internet.

 3. TLS Certificate: The alb.ingress.kubernetes.io/ingress.secret annotation references an ACM certificate ARN for secure HTTPS connections.
+4. alb.ingress.kubernetes.io/shield-advanced-protection: This annotation enables AWS WAF (Web Application Firewall) & Shield Advanced protection on the Application Load Balancer (ALB).
+Shield Advanced adds additional DDoS mitigation capabilities on top of the standard Shield protection.

+5. alb.ingress.kubernetes.io/wafv2-acl-arn: This annotation associates a WAFv2 Web ACL (Web Application Firewall Access Control List) with the ALB.
+The Web ACL defines the rules that WAF will use to filter incoming traffic and block potential attacks.
+You'll need to create the WAFv2 Web ACL separately and provide its ARN (Amazon Resource Name) here.

-4. Routing Rules: The rules section defines multiple path-based routing rules:
+6. Routing Rules: The rules section defines multiple path-based routing rules:

  * Traffic matching /path-a/* is routed to service-a on port 80.